Discusses the misrepresentations of Should you believe in the Trinity?

 beliefs of its proponents.
 Early expressions of the doctrine were different than later ones and can’t be used fairly against

 the early forms as ammunition.
-The article repeatedly criticizes early proponents for not using the “explicit” or “clear”
+The article repeatedly criticizes early proponents for not using the “explicit” or “clear” or

-because their early expressions were not equal to their later ones.
+dismissed because their early expressions were not equal to their later ones.

 JW.org quote